mauricewipf/spacex-launches/README.md

-# SpaceX-Launches.ical
+# SpaceX-Launches

 ## About

 All SpaceX Launches in Your Calendar.
 Stay informed about all upcoming SpaceX launches.
-Sign up for the public SpaceX-Launches.ical
+Sign up for the public SpaceX-Launches.ics

 ## Images
 - https://www.flickr.com/photos/spacexphotos